Are you running on empty? By the middle of the day, by Thursday you are ready for the bed or the weekend respectively.

 Echo is what makes the difference.

-It's like making music: you hit a chord and then you listen.
-You hear the takers, the black holes, and you stop giving to them.
+It’s like making music: you hit a chord and then you listen.
+You hear the takers by the lack of echo.
+You hear the black holes, and you stop giving to them.

-My two favorite students never compliment me.
+My two favorite students rarely compliment me.
 But whatever I say deeply resonates with them.
 How do I know?
 I hear it.
 Energetically.

-"It's easy for you; you are an empath", you say?
+“It’s easy for you; you are an empath”, you say?
 Maybe.
-Just watch how YOU feel.
+Just observe how YOU feel.